Work–life balance

 The Swedish parental insurance entitles parents to 480 days of paid parental leave when a child is born or adopted.
 Each parent – should they be two – is entitled to 240 of those days.

 If the child is born in 2016 or later, each parent has 90 days reserved exclusively for him/her.
 Should he/she decide not to take these, they can’t be transferred to the other parent.
 A single parent is entitled to a full 480 days.
+Parents can also choose to transfer up to 45 days of their parental leave to grandparents or family friends.

 Childcare and schooling help the work–life balance